IOWA

 (1901 - 1946/present), Des Moines

 Located four miles south of the city near Southwest 9th Street and Army Post Road.
 Named in 1903.
-Initially a cavalry post.
-In 1917 became an Officers Training School for Black troops.
-Became a base hospital in 1918.
-In 1942 became the home training area for the Women's Army Corps (WAC).
-Still in use today, mostly by Army Reserve and other Federal agencies.
+Home to several Cavalry, Infantry, and Field Artillery units until 1940.
+In 1917 the post became an Officers Training School for Black troops.
+Became an Army General Hospital in 1918.
+In 1942 the post became the home training area for the Women's Army Corps (WAC).
+Still in use today, mostly by the Army Reserve and other Federal agencies.
 Several original brick buildings still exist.
+Admission fee to museum, located at 75 East Army Post Road.

 Camp Corse